Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/gettingstarted_crud.md

 }
 ```

-We can see that it comes with many parameter combinations, but it won't do anything until you ask Apizr to.
+We can see that it comes with or without request options builder.
-Caching, Logging, Policing, Prioritizing... everything is activable fluently with the options builder.

 About generic types:
 - T and TKey (optional - default: ```int```) meanings are obvious